Ensemble learning of pathology foundation models for precision oncology: RESULTS

-For chemotherapy response prediction, ELF demonstrated strong performance in metastatic breast cancer ({Metastatic breast (Platinum)}, N = 77)\cite{bergstrom2024deep} and high-grade serous ovarian cancer {Ovarian (Platinum)}, N = 158)\cite{chowdhury2023proteogenomic}, achieving AUCs of 0.710 ± 0.032 and 0.761 ± 0.018, respectively (\textbf{\cref{fig:figure4}a}).
-For targeted therapy, ELF achieved similarly high performance in {Breast (Trastuzumab, Yale)}\cite{farahmand2022her2} breast patients treated with trastuzumab (AUC = 0.749 ± 0.040, N~=~85) and {Ovarian (Bevacizumab)}\cite{wang2022histopathological} patients treated with bevacizumab (AUC = 0.817 ± 0.076, N = 36).
-In the {Bladder (BCG)} cohort (N = 131)\cite{schouten_2025_15045553}, ELF achieved an AUC of 0.756 ± 0.025 for predicting BCG response.
-Across all five cohorts, ELF achieved an overall mean AUC of 0.759, significantly outperforming existing slide-level foundation models by 10-19\% (all $P <$ 0.001) (\textbf{\cref{fig:figure4}a}).
+For chemotherapy response prediction, ELF demonstrated strong performance in metastatic breast cancer (Metastatic breast (Platinum), \(n = 77\))\cite{bergstrom2024deep} and high-grade serous ovarian cancer (Ovary (Platinum), \(n = 158\))\cite{chowdhury2023proteogenomic}, achieving AUCs of 0.710 \(\pm\) 0.032 and 0.761 \(\pm\) 0.018, respectively (Figure~4\textbf{A}).
+For targeted therapy, ELF achieved similarly high performance in Breast (Trastuzumab, Yale)\cite{farahmand2022her2} cohort treated with trastuzumab (AUC = 0.749 \(\pm\) 0.040, \(n = 85\)) and Ovary (Bevacizumab)\cite{wang2022histopathological} patients treated with bevacizumab (AUC = 0.817 \(\pm\) 0.076, \(n = 36\)).
+Across all four cohorts, ELF achieved an overall mean AUC of 0.759, outperforming two existing slide-level foundation models by 7\%--9\% (Prov-GigaPath and CHIEF, Figure~4\textbf{A}).